Updated July 29, 2023

-- The audit is the process of examination of the accounting information closely which is presented in the financial statements of the organization.
-While, assurance is a set of the processes of analyzing and assessing process, operations, procedures, etc.
+- The audit is the process of examination of the accounting information closely, which is presented in the financial statements of the organization.
+While assurance is a set of processes of analyzing and assessing processes, operations, procedures, etc.

-- The aim of the audit is to present the financial information, reports, fairly, accurately and ethically accepting accounting standard and principal within compliance.
-However, Assurance is to evaluate the accuracy of accounting information and records to all stakeholders so that they can avoid any sort of red flags, misrepresentations or irregularity in the report.
+- The aim of the audit is to present the financial information, and reports, fairly, accurately, and ethically accepting accounting standards and principles within compliance.
+However, Assurance is to evaluate the accuracy of accounting information and records to all stakeholders to avoid any red flags, misrepresentations, or irregularities in the report.

-- Auditor has given more rights to access any sort of information related to accounting as per International accounting standard which makes them more liable.
-While in assurance auditor has fewer rights compare to audit because it is limited to a specific region.
+- Auditors have more rights to access any information related to accounting as per International accounting standards, making them more liable.
+In contrast, an assurance auditor has fewer rights than an auditor because it is limited to a specific region.

-- In Audit, major concern towards all the stakeholders who invested in the organization and keep the record of each an individual. whereas, in assurance major concern towards a specific type of stakeholders for example management.
+- In an Audit, the major concern is towards all the stakeholders who invested in the organization and keeping each individual’s record.
+Whereas, in assurance, major concern towards a specific type of stakeholder, for example, management.

 - In Audit, internal control or audit or external third party helps to increase the accuracy and reliability of information and avoid any sort of biases.
-While assurance is the next step following the audit which is done by the professional auditing body or board.
+At the same time, assurance is the next step following the audit, done by the professional auditing body or board.

-- Audit discloses any sort of misuse of the fund and any dishonest business activity, misrepresentation of financial statements.
-However, Assurance gives true information to the stakeholders for better decision making.
+- Audit discloses any misuse of the fund, dishonest business activity, or misrepresentation of financial statements.
+However, Assurance gives true information to the stakeholders for better decision-making.

 Audit vs Assurance Comparison Table